Beeleigh Abbey Gardens Open Days

 The grounds first recorded occupation was in 1180 by Premonstratensian canons.
 After various subsequent owners including several generations of the Francke family, the grounds reverted to farming and market gardening in the 18th and 19th centuries.
 The current layout nearest the house is probably by Basil Ionides and Wykeham Chancellor in the early 20th century.

 More recently different generations of the Foyle family have extended the planted areas and added features such as a statue of Beeleigh Abbey's founder.
-The last few years in particular, since the purchase in 2000 by Christopher and Catherine Foyle, have seen considerable improvements with further projects in hand.
+The last few years in particular saw considerable improvements.
+No doubt the work will continue in the years ahead.

 WHAT TO SEE IN SEASON